gildas-lormeau/zip.js/docs/interfaces/EntryMetaData.md

 > `optional` **extraFieldInfoZip?**: [`EntryExtraFieldUnix`](EntryExtraFieldUnix.md)

 The Info-ZIP New Unix extra field (0x7875), storing variable-length uid/gid in both headers.
+It is read whenever the type 2 extra field (0x7855) is absent or carries no ids, which is its usual state in the central directory.

 ***